NO 10-YEAR RECERTIFICATION EXAM!

 What if I don't respond or participate?

 We anticipate that even the busiest of physicians can commit 5 minutes per month to maintain their ongoing VLM certification, especially due to the valuable learning opportunity.
-However, diplomates who are delinquent on the OLA Program will be reminded, and if they remain non-compliant they will be flagged as not participating in Maintenance of Certification (MOC) and risk non-renewal of their certification at the end of the current CME cycle.
+However, diplomates who are delinquent on the OLA Program will be reminded, and if they remain non-compliant they will be flagged as not participating in Maintenance of Certification (MOC) and risk non-renewal of their certification at the end of their current certification cycle.